aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 NOTE: Most of the provided SCPs are designed to protect the Accelerator deployed resources from modification and ensure the integrity of the Accelerator.
 Extreme caution must be excercised if the provided SCPs are modified.
 We will be improving documenation as to which SCPs deliver security functionality versus those protecting the Accelerator itself in a future release.

-### 2.0.11.
+### 3.0.11.
 I wish to be in compliance with the 12 TBS Guardrails, what don't you cover with the provided sample architecture?

 The AWS SEA allows for a lot of flexibility in deployed architectures.
-If used, the provided PBMM sample architecture was designed to deliver on the technical portion of _all_ 12 of the GC guardrails, when automation was possible.
+If used, the provided PBMM sample architecture was designed to help deliver on the technical portion of _all_ 12 of the GC guardrails, when automation was possible.

 What don't we cover?
 Assigning MFA to users is a manual process.
 Specifically you need to procure Yubikeys for your root/break glass users, and enable a suitable form of MFA for _all_ other users (i.e. virtual, email, other).
 The guardrails also include some organizational processes (i.e. break glass procedures, or signing an MOU with CCCS) which customers will need to work through independently.